sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 oc projects
 ```

-One of the main design points of OpenShift was to make it really easy to bring source code to the platform and get it running quickly.
+One of the main design points of OpenShift was to make it really easy to bring source code to the platform and get it running.

 To create an application in OpenShift, we can use the "oc new-app" command which will look at what we provide it (the input), e.g.
-a container image and then set up all the OpenShift objects needed to run and manage the application. "oc new-app"
+a container image, and then set up all the OpenShift objects needed to run and manage the application. "oc new-app"
 can also automatically examine source code and get it running on OpenShift.
 For now, we will not do that.

 Take a look at what this command can do: